๐Ÿ”” Pennsylvania Eviction Notice Laws

 Rent Was Paid

-If the tenant can prove rent was actually paid, or that the amount demanded was incorrect, the eviction fails.
+If the tenant can prove rent was actually paid, or the amount demanded was incorrect, the eviction fails.
 Maintain detailed rent ledgers and always provide receipts.

 ๐Ÿ’ฐ Pennsylvania Security Deposit Rules